-I think my best decision on giving birth to my baby boy was to consult a nutritionist to help me prepare a diet chart.
-For me (and for most moms) early motherhood was very stressful, where without any time for preparation or adjustment, I was put in charge of nurturing my little being who depended on me for everything!
-My natural reflex would have me reach out for high sugar, “stress-busting” foods like pastries, ice cream, and cookies, but my nutritionist advised me that these foods provide little in terms of nutrient value.
-She warned that they are merely sources of free calories that would only end up adding to my body troubles and mood swings.
+We understand how stressful early motherhood can be.
+Without any time for preparation or adjustment, you are put in charge of nurturing and raising a little being who needs to depend on you for everything!
+While you sure may be tempted to reach out for high sugar, “stress-busting” foods like pastries, ice cream, and cookies, you must know that these foods don’t provide much in terms of nutrient value.
+They are sources of free calories that only end up adding to your body troubles and mood.

-Through this phase I realized that it rushing to lose weight would not give my body enough time to recoup from the pregnancy.
-It could even result in problems like cramping and postnatal bleeding.
-Make sure you remember – good health is a choice that you need to make not just for your well-being, but your baby’s too!
+It is essential that you allow your body to recoup from the pregnancy, no matter how long it takes.
+Trying to lose weight too fast and too soon can result in problems like cramping and postnatal bleeding.
+Remember – good health is a choice that you need to make not just for your well-being, but your baby’s too!